A picture of the U.S. Constitution on top of a U.S. Flag

 Video Lectures:

-We hope you find the following videos produced for Constitution Day interesting and useful
+We hope you find the following videos produced for the 2024 Constitution Day interesting and useful

 Dr. Michael Hart, from the College of Southern Nevada, discusses

-Dr. Kenneth Fernandez, from the College of Southern Nevada, discusses the U.S. Supreme Court case Kelo v.
-City of New London (2005) and the use of eminent domain.
+Dr. Kenneth Fernandez, from the College of Southern Nevada, discusses the story behind the Supreme Court's power of judicial review